Naftoport

 Naftoport Sp. z o.o. is a Polish company which manages crude oil shipment and deliveries.
 It is located in Gdańsk, Poland.
 Naftoport was established in June 1991 by several Polish oil companies and Marine Commercial Port in Gdansk.
-The company oversees operations of the terminal for reloading of crude oil and products in the Port of Gdańsk.
+The company oversees operations of the terminal for reloading of crude oil and products in the Port of Gdańsk, located on the southern coast of Gdańsk Bay in the city of Gdańsk.

 Ownership

 The company is owned by number of companies, including all the major oil companies in Poland: